-1. The Agency shall establish a monitoring and risk analysis centre with the capacity to monitor migratory flows towards and within the Union.
-For this purpose, the Agency shall develop, in close cooperation with the Member States, a common integrated risk analysis model, which shall be applied by the Agency and the Member States.
+- 1. The Agency shall establish a monitoring and risk analysis centre with the capacity to monitor migratory flows towards and within the Union.
+For this purpose, the Agency shall develop, in close cooperation with the Member States, decide, by a decision of the Management Board, on a common integrated risk analysis model, which shall be applied by the Agency and the Member States. - 2.
+The Agency shall prepare general and tailored risk analyses and submit it to the Council and the Commission. - 3.
+The risk analysis prepared by the Agency, shall cover all aspects relevant to the European integrated border management within its mandate, in particular border control, return and irregular illegal secondary movements of third-country nationals within the Union. the prevention of cross-border (migration) crime including facilitation of irregular illegal immigration, trafficking in human beings and terrorism shall be taken into account in so far relevant for the tasks of the Agency. as well as tThe situation in neighbouring relevant third countries will be covered with a view to developing a prewarning mechanism which analyses the migratory flows towards the Union.

-- 2. The Agency shall prepare general and tailored risk analyses and submit it to the Council and the Commission. - 3.
-The risk analysis prepared by the Agency, shall cover all aspects relevant to the European integrated border management within its mandate, in particular border control, return, irregular illegal secondary movements of third-country nationals within the Union, the prevention of cross-border (migration) crime including facilitation of irregular illegal immigration, trafficking in human beings and terrorism, as well as the situation in neighbouring relevant third countries with a view to developing a pre-warning mechanism which analyses the migratory flows towards the Union. - 4.
-Member States shall provide the Agency with all necessary information regarding the situation, trends and possible threats at the external borders and in the field of return.
-Member States shall regularly or upon the request of the Agency provide it with all relevant information such as statistical and operational data collected in relation to the implementation of the Schengen acquis as well as information and intelligence derived from the analysis layer of the national situational picture established in accordance with Regulation (EU) No 1052/2013. - The results of the risk analysis shall be submitted to the Supervisory Board and-to the Management Board. - 6.
+- 4. Member States shall provide the Agency with all necessary information regarding the situation, trends and possible threats at the external borders and in the field of return.
+Member States shall regularly or upon the request of the Agency provide it with all relevant information such as statistical and operational data collected in relation to the implementation of the Schengen acquis as well as information and intelligence derived from the analysis layer of the national situational picture established in accordance with Regulation (EU) No 1052/2013. - 5.
+The results of the risk analysis shall be submitted, in a timely and accurate manner, to the Supervisory Board and to the Management Board. - 6.
 Member States shall take results of the risk analysis into account when planning their operations and activities at the external borders as well as their activities with regard to return. - 7.
 The Agency shall incorporate the results of a common integrated risk analysis model in its development of the common core curricula for the training of border guards and of staff involved in return-related tasks.